neurosnap/starfx/docs/posts/store.md

 Description: An immutable store that acts like a reactive, in-memory database
 ---

+Features:

+- A single, global javascript object
+- Reactive
+- Normalized
+- Acts like a database

-I love `redux`.
-I know it gets sniped for having too much boilerplate when alternatives like `zustand` and `react-query` exist that cut through the ceremony of managing state.
-However, `redux` was never designed to be easy to use, it was designed to be scalable, debuggable, and maintainable.
+We love `redux`.
+We know it gets sniped for having too much boilerplate when alternatives like `zustand` and `react-query` exist that cut through the ceremony of managing state.
+However, `redux` was never designed to be easy to use; it was designed to be scalable, debuggable, and maintainable.
 Yes, setting up a `redux` store is work, but that is in an effort to serve its maintainability.